How to spot a fake IRS letter and what to do about it

 Reason for contact

-The reasons for contacting you should be clear, whether it’s account updates, audits, form inquiries, or payment reminders.
-IRS scam letters tend to be confusingly worded, vague, and with a suspicious lack of detail.
+The reasons for contacting you should be clear, whether it’s an audit, form inquiry, IRS online account update, or payment reminder.
+In contrast, IRS scam letters tend to be confusingly worded, vague, and with a suspicious lack of detail.

-The IRS typically doesn’t contact taxpayers by email unless there’s an ongoing issue and they have already been in touch.
+Note that an IRS employee typically won’t contact a taxpayer by email unless there’s an ongoing issue and they have already been in touch.

 Tone of the letter